franovalle/seen/README.md

 - **Language-Neutral Vision Check (Snellen Flow):** A 3-screen flow (Welcome → Letter Test → Results) using a 6-row Snellen-style letter chart with tap-based answers instead of reading letters aloud — works across all languages with no literacy barrier.
 Scoring shows Mild / Moderate / Significant clarity output.

 - **XR Clarity Viewer:** Live camera feed with zoom (1.0×–4.0×), contrast (100–300), and brightness (80–140) sliders — lets a girl adjust the view until the board text is readable.
-All processing stays on-device; no images are sent to a server, protecting privacy in shared-phone classrooms.
+All processing stays on-device; no images are sent to a server, protecting privacy.

 - **Floating AR HUD Clarity Score:** A real-time AR overlay displaying a High / Medium / Low clarity score calculated from slider values, plus a coral targeting reticle — making ***SEEn*** defensibly XR beyond a basic camera filter.
 Includes a language-neutral SVG stick figure showing how to hold the phone.